When To Replace Brake Discs And Rotors

 Pulsing

-The pulsing sensation that one often feels while braking is a sign that something is wrong with the brakes.
-This sensation occurs when the rotors are warped, which can be caused by frequent, heavy brakings or regular usage in high-heat conditions.
+The pulsing sensation that one often feels while braking indicates something is wrong with the brakes.
+This sensation occurs when the rotors are warped, caused by frequent, heavy brakings or regular usage in high-heat conditions.

-In this situation, the brake pad has difficulty adhering to the rotor, causing pulses of resistance when applying pressure.
+In this situation, the brake pad has difficulty adhering to the rotor, causing resistance pulses when applying pressure.
 The pulses are usually felt throughout the pedal and steering wheel, making it difficult to control the car when braking.

 Rotor Cracks